yaikobzeray/dev-journal/activity_log.md

 Wrote integration tests for gRPC services using a test server and real client stubs.

 *Logged at 16:36 · Commit #1 · Salzburg, Austria 🇦🇹*

+## [GRPC] Friday, 06 December 2024 — Entry 2

+Implemented gRPC interceptors (middleware) for logging and authentication in Go.

+*Logged at 16:36 · Commit #2 · Salzburg, Austria 🇦🇹*